krypton-byte/Assignment/README.md

-# Unian Assignment
+# Assignment

-This is a project for joining Unian, utilizing FastAPI as the web framework and Tortoise ORM for database management.
+This is a project for joining ..., utilizing FastAPI as the web framework and Tortoise ORM for database management.

 ## Tech Stack

 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.7+.
 - **Tortoise ORM**: An easy-to-use async ORM built with relations in mind.
-- **Poetry**: A dependency management tool for Python.
+- **Poetry [Optional]**: A dependency management tool for Python.

 ## Installation